-Whether they were disgusted by the outcome — a 32-25 loss to North Andover in Wednesday’s Division 2 state wrestling championship — the opponent — whose coach faces child pornography charges after police found a cache of erotic photos in his attic — or both, the Natick Red and Blue wanted no part of the post-match courtesies.
+Whether they were disgusted by the outcome — a 32-25 loss to North Andover in Wednesday’s Division 2 state wrestling championship — the opponent — whose coach faces after police found a cache of erotic photos in his attic — or both, the Natick Red and Blue wanted no part of the post-match courtesies.
 They refused to shake hands with the victorious Scarlet Knights and hurried out of Worcester Polytechnic Institute’s Harrington Auditorium without speaking to reporters.

 Natick (19-1) would have left without its runner-up trophy, if not for an MIAA official who chased down straggling captain Nathan Ziegler and ushered him toward the hardware.

 It was an ignoble end to an otherwise valiant performance by the Red and Blue, who held early leads of 9-3 and 12-10, and remained in contention until the second-to-last bout.
 With his team trailing, 26-19, Ziegler was pinned by North Andover’s Adam Bates 5:10 into their 215-pound match.
 The six-point result gave the Knights (31-1) an insurmountable, 13-point lead with only one match to go.

 North Andover conceded the 285-pound bout to produce the 32-25 final.

 The championship loss was Natick’s second straight to mighty North Andover; the Red and Blue suffered a 38-18 defeat a year ago.

 The Knights were wrestling just five days after head coach David Castricone was arrested and charged with possession of child pornography.
 A female student also reported seeing Castricone in the girls’ locker room at North Andover High, a claim video surveillance corroborates.
 The school placed the coach on administrative leave on Feb.
 8, after an internal inquiry, and Castricone was arrested on Feb.
 11.